How do You Get Certified and Licensed?

 - You must present the filled out Training Registration Form to DATCP at time of testing to have your test graded.
 The form immediately follows the cover in the printed manual.
 We will send you the form via UPS if you order a PDF manual or online course.

-- Pass the exam.
+- Pass the exam and receive your certification results and card.
 Certification is good for 5 years.

 - Apply and pay for a license with DATCP ($40 annually).
 (Private applicators do not need a license.
 Some commercial applicators (e.g., public school employees) need a license but do not have to pay the fee.
 Check with DATCP if you have questions about licensing and fees).